quickpose/FitCount/README.md

 #  FitCount by QuickPose.ai

 This project provides the end-to-end demo solution for an AR/AI fitness iOS app.
-FitCounter is based on the [QuickPose.ai](https://QuickPose.ai) SDK.
+FitCount is based on the [QuickPose.ai](https://QuickPose.ai) SDK.

 Try the **TestFlight version of the FitCount app**: https://testflight.apple.com/join/4fDEDysS.